- Programming Using C++ (Practical)

 - Hindi/Kannada/Professional Communication

-The demand for game programmers is constantly growing, but the current education scenario does not serve to create the necessary talent pool.
-Through the BCA – Game & Mobile Software Development Programme, CMRUniversity is trying to bring about the changes that the game and mobile application development industry now demands.
+The demand for game programmemers is constantly growing, but the current education scenario does not serve to create the necessary talent pool.
+Through the BCA – Game & Mobile Software Development Programmeme, CMR University is trying to bring about the changes that the game and mobile application development industry now demands.

-The course will cover topics such as Object Oriented Programming (OOP), C#, C++, AI Programming, Game Designing, Game Engines, Game Physics, Game Product, Game Distribution and Marketing and Human Computer Interface in the Game Software Development component; in the Mobile App Development component, it will include VR (Virtual Reality) and AR (Augmented Reality) Development using C#, Mathematics for App Programming, Distribution & Marketing, HCI (Human Computer Interface/Interaction), Android App Developer, iOS App Developer, Java Programming and Objective C Programming.
-It will be based on the practice and project model, and will ensure that every student gets to learn and operate under real-world conditions.
-Placement assistance in the respective industries will be granted to those deserving students who have proven themselves and their abilities.
+The programme will cover topics such as Object Oriented Programmeming (OOP), C#, C++, AI Programming, Game Designing, Game Engines, Game Physics, Game Product, Game Distribution and Marketing and Human Computer Interface in the Game Software Development component.
+In the Mobile App Development component, it will include VR (Virtual Reality) and AR (Augmented Reality) Development using C#, Mathematics for App Programming, Distribution & Marketing, HCI (Human Computer Interface/Interaction), Android App Developer, iOS App Developer, Java Programming and Objective C Programming.
+It is based on the practice and project model and will ensure that every student gets to learn and operate under the real-world conditions.

 3 Years / 6 Semesters: